top of page

 Website: www.fck.de

-Dark clouds were beginning to gather however and shortly after coming close to making a UEFA Cup Final appearance in 2001, overextension and mismanagement had brought FCK to the brink of bankruptcy.
-The existing club management were forced out and the Fritz Walter Stadion was sold to the city authorities to save the club from financial disaster.
-Bringing the World Cup to Kaiserslautern in 2006 brought further financial pressures as the city council increased the club's rent following the expansion of the Fritz Walter Stadion ahead of the tournament.
 This was easily affordable ... as long as FCK remained in the Bundesliga.
-However, the club were relegated in 2006 and four years in Bundesliga.2 followed with the club needing top-flight football to be able to pay their rent ... but at the same time needing to invest in the playing squad to get there.
-The catch-22 situation eventually caught up with the club and by 2016 FCK couldn't afford to put together a squad capable of winning promotion and the inevitable drop to the 3.Liga came in 2018.
+However, after slowly stumbling down the table for the next few seasons, relegation in 2006 was hardly a surprise, and neither was the four-year stint in Bundesliga.2 that followed with the club needing the riches of top-flight football to be able to pay their rent ... but at the same time needing to invest in the playing squad to get there.
+The catch-22 situation eventually caught up with the club and by 2016 they couldn't afford to put together a squad capable of winning promotion and, as mediocrity set in, the inevitable drop to the 3.Liga came in 2018.

 FCK_edited.png